 How do I sign up to live on campus?
 When you apply to Cabrini, you have the opportunity to choose whether you would be a resident or commuter.
-If you have signed up to be a resident, you will also need to fill out the form on CabriniVision.
+If you have signed up to be a resident, you will complete an application on your "my housing" portal on CabriniOne.

-How are new students assigned to residence halls?In general, housing assignments are based on the date your admission deposit is processed.
-Other factors that guide your housing assignment may include: participation in a designated Living and Learning Community, documented medical needs, and preferences specified in the roommate questionnaire.
+How are new students assigned to residence halls?In general, housing assignments are based on participation in a designated Living and Learning Community, documented medical needs, and preferences specified in the roommate questionnaire.
 Freshman residents may not request a specific building or type of room.

 How are roommates assigned?
 We look at all the housing forms and pair people based on their answers.
 Therefore, it is extremely important that you are completely honest when filling out this form.
 It increases the chances of being placed with a compatible roommate.

 If I know someone else who is attending Cabrini, can we be roommates?
 Yes, you can request a friend to be your roommate.
-When you fill out the housing form, there is a section to name the person you want to live with.
+When you complete the roommate questionnaire, there is a section to name the person you want to live with.

 However, you should make sure that they select you as well!
 If they don't, we may not be able to honor your request.
 If you both select each other, we will have no problem placing you as roommates.